 That’s one reason keto is popular for weight loss – while it can be difficult to get used to in the early stages, many adherents report that it feels less restrictive than other forms of weight loss diets once they get into the habit of keto eating.

 As mentioned above, higher ketone levels can help suppress the appetite, making it less likely that you will overeat and put yourself in a caloric surplus.
-Keto diets can also be helpful for those looking to build or maintain muscle mass, since they can spare protein from being burned as fuel for the body.
 However, be cautious with keto if you are looking to build muscle, since the diet requires a specific amount of proteins.

 Like any other diet, the key to success with keto is consuming the right foods in the right amounts.